 After CryptoPunks became successful, lots of other people tried their hand.
 SupDucks, which launched on July 17, 2021, is one of them.
 “Ever wanted 10,000 friends?
 Well you’re about to cop your one-way ticket to the sickest clubhouse on the block…chain,” it advertises on its site.
 “The generous overlords at MegaVoltCorp have painstakingly hand drawn some of the dopest and I mean dopest MFin’ artwork so you can have an avatar you’re not ashamed of.”
 They’re all sold out, of course.
 Buying ten at a time cost 0.07 ETH per duck, and now a single one sells for 1.65 ETH.

-Of the 10,000 ducks, there are 16 backgrounds, 18 skins, 38 clothes and hats, 27 mouths and eyes.
-Each of the attributes was procedurally generated from a collection of pictures drawn by Franky Aguilar, an NFT artist who built a viral sticker app in 213 and has since collaborated with Snoop Dogg, Steve Aoki and MajorLazer.
+Of the 10,000 ducks, there are 16 backgrounds, 18 skins, 38 combinations of clothes and hats, and 27 combinations of mouths and eyes.
+Each of the attributes was procedurally generated from a collection of pictures drawn by Franky Aguilar, an NFT artist who built a viral sticker app in 2013 and has since collaborated with Snoop Dogg, Steve Aoki, and MajorLazer.
 There are also 10 super ducks—ducks drawn from scratch.
 Among the roster of super ducks is a doodle duck (that looks like it’s been ripped straight from Aguilar’s sketchbook), a golden duck, a picasso duck, and a meta duck, which is an airbrushed picture of a duck.
 The project was created by a team of mostly anonymous founders.
 Unlike CryptoPunks, the ducks pop with colour and life.

 What does a SupDuck do?
 “It grants you legendary status, what else do you need?” claims the official site.
 “Each Duck will enrich your life but most importantly, make your friends and colleagues jealous,” the project’s official OpenSea page reads.
 When you buy a SupDuck, you can flex your membership card on a proprietary iOS app, which certifies ownership.
 You can upload your duck to your Twitter profile.
 (You can do so without owning a SupDuck, but it is implied that you are able to back up your claim by flashing your membership card or Ethereum wallet).
 You also get commercial rights over your duck.